ADACS-Australia/mwa_trigger/docs/docker_development/development_deployment.rst

   docker-compose up -d  - to run the containers in detached mode docker-compose down   - to stop the containers

-Afterward, you can create superusers for the web application (web-container), prop-api (api-container), and test-api (test-api-container) by running the following commands:
+Afterward, you can create superusers for the web application (web-container), prop-api (api-container), and test-api (test-api-container) by running the following commands.
+Please use the username(AUTH_USERNAME) and password(AUTH_PASSWORD) as defined in the .env_web and .env_api files.
+The username and passwords are used in the api authentication.
+Right now, the username and password are the same for all the superusers.

 .. code-block:: instructions